-This page describes how to build and use XULRunner with the Python extension on Windows and while generally useful it is written based on experiences with accessibility projects.
-See also XULRunner.
+This page describes how to build XULRunner with Python extension on Windows and while generally useful it is written based on experiences with accessibility projects.

 Currently (Mar 07) Python is not enabled by default so a custom build of Mozilla is needed.
 This page provides instructions in the hope of eliminating much trial and error.
 You should also read the the developer documentation on source code and building as wells as PyXPCOM